-They should contact the call center to report the problem.
+They should contact the Call Centre at 514-872-6646 to report the problem.

-The call center then forwards the information to the appropriate OMHM employee.
+The Call Centre then forwards the information to the appropriate OMHM employee.

-That person reviews the situation and resolves the problem.
-If not, the person contacts the tenant.
+That employee reviews the situation and resolves the problem.
+If not, the employee contacts the tenant.

-If, as a result of those interventions, the tenant is still not satisfied, either because the problem is not resolved or because nobody contacted them, then the tenant can contact the complaints office.
+If, as a result of those interventions, the tenant is still not satisfied, either because the problem is not resolved or because nobody contacted them, then the tenant can contact the Complaints Office.

-The complaints office of the Office municipal d'habitation de Montréal will investigate to determine whether or not their rights as tenants have been respected, for example in relation to:
+The Complaints Office will investigate to determine whether or not their rights as tenants have been respected, for example in relation to:

-- a service: - a decision.
+- a service; - a decision.